opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Job-Status-Changes.md

     job dependencies of all subsequent jobs are met.
 - **Kill**: This option allows you to send a request to abort one ore more jobs on an Agent machine.
-If the kill is successful, the application reports the killed job as [Failed]{.skd-job-statuses}.
-If the Kill is not successful, the job continues to show a
-    [Running]{.skd-job-statuses} status in the application. -   **Release**: This option allows you to release the selected job(s) from a [Held]{.skd-job-statuses} state. -   **Force Start**: This option allows you to force start the selected job(s).
+If the kill is successful, the application reports the killed job as Failed.
+If the Kill is not successful, the job continues to show a [Running]{.skd-job-statuses} status in the application. -   **Release**: This option allows you to release the selected job(s) from a [Held]{.skd-job-statuses} state. -   **Force Start**: This option allows you to force start the selected job(s).
 This causes the job(s) to ignore all dependencies, and to